NehGuk/NehGuk.github.io/README.md

 ## Acknowledgments

-The portrait picture is of my own authorship.
+The portrait picture (this cute greater rhea) is of my own authorship.
+The crazy bird crossed my path in one of my trips to South America.